launchdarkly-labs/ld-pwsh-flag-cleanup-report-generator/README.md

 A PowerShell script that identifies LaunchDarkly feature flags ready for code removal or archival based on configurable rules.
 Designed for GitHub Actions integration.

+## Prerequisites

+- PowerShell 7.0+
+- LaunchDarkly API Access Token (set as `LD_ACCESS_TOKEN` environment variable)
+- LaunchDarkly CLI

+## Quickstart (PowerShell)

+1. Save the LD API key as an environment variable `$env:LD_ACCESS_TOKEN = <LD_API_KEY>`
+2. Determine the best method for providing the LD project and environment key(s).
+  2a.
+For single project or if all projects use the same production environment key(s), you can use the command line input arguments
+  2b.
+If you want to use the script with multiple projects where each project might have different environment(s) that need to be scanner, use the JSON configuration file (example in `config/proj-env-config-example.json`).
+3. Execute the script, i.e.: `pwsh ./scripts/ld-flag-cleanup.ps1 -ConfigFile "./config/proj-env-config-example.json" -Verbose`

 ## Input

 The script accepts either command-line parameters or a JSON configuration file: